Skip to main content

 For women entering the perimenopausal transition, these inputs become even more significant.
 As ovarian production of estrogen and progesterone begins to fluctuate and decline, the body’s sensitivity to other hormonal signals, like insulin and cortisol, can increase.
 Lifestyle changes can help buffer these shifts.

 For example, regular exercise can improve mood and sleep quality, while a diet rich in phytoestrogens and quality fats can provide the building blocks the body needs to adapt.
-For men, maintaining lean muscle mass through and managing visceral fat through diet are paramount for supporting healthy testosterone levels and metabolic function as they age.
+For men, maintaining lean muscle mass through resistance training and managing visceral fat through diet are paramount for supporting healthy testosterone levels and metabolic function as they age.

 General Effects of Lifestyle on Key Hormonal Systems